manuel-192/Antergos/Antergos-packages-aur/README.md

-# Some prebuilt AUR packages for Antergos users.
+# Some prebuilt AUR (and Arch) packages for Antergos users.

 You may write to https://forum.antergos.com about any issues with this repo.
 <br><br>